gsx750ss-dev/institutional-friction-toolkit/README.md

 ---

+## Minimal Institutional Friction Set (10 Elements)

+This section lists a minimal set of institutional and procedural elements that, when present, tend to reduce execution speed, justification chains, and repeatability of high-impact autonomous actions.

+These elements do not prohibit single execution.
+They describe conditions under which institutional processes become less conducive to rapid normalization and repetition.

+The elements listed below are descriptive references only.
+They do not constitute recommendations, requirements, or obligations.

+1. Review-based rejection rather than prohibition
+   Formal rejection within existing review processes, without asserting illegality or moral violation.

+2. Non-precedent usage rule
+   Explicit prevention of rejected cases being cited as precedent for future approvals.

+3. Irreversible review log preservation
+   Preservation of review records in a form resistant to post-hoc modification or deletion.

+4. Mandatory recording of minority dissent
+   Required documentation of dissenting or opposing views, regardless of final outcome.

+5. Individual responsibility attribution
+   Identification of specific responsible signatories, preventing diffuse collective accountability.

+6. Cooling-off period before execution
+   Introduction of a mandatory delay between approval and execution.

+7. Pre-execution review delay
+   Procedural time separation between final review and operational initiation.

+8. Presence of independent external observers
+   Inclusion of non-internal participants to reduce closed-loop institutional reasoning.

+9. Anonymized publication of rejection summaries
+   Publicly accessible summaries of rejection rationales without identifying individuals.

+10. Resubmission constraints
+    Temporal or structural limits on repeated submissions of substantially similar proposals.

+---

+## State-Level Wave-Break Structure (Reference)

+This section describes a layered reference structure for situations in which high-impact autonomous actions are initiated under state authority, exceptional conditions, or security-related justifications.

+The structure does not claim to prevent single execution.
+It describes mechanisms that tend to reduce policy normalization, repeatability, and rapid escalation following initial execution.

+### Layer 1: Justification Interruption Layer
+Mechanisms that limit the ability to convert exceptional cases into standing policy or routine authorization.

+- Time-limited exceptional authorization
+- Explicit non-precedent designation
+- Cross-jurisdictional reference of rejection decisions
+- Fixed public record of review criteria history

+### Layer 2: Responsibility Fixation Layer
+Mechanisms that reduce anonymity and diffuse accountability in high-level decision-making processes.

+- Named individual signatories, including for state-level actions
+- Mandatory participation of external observers
+- Redundant audit log storage across jurisdictions
+- Forced preservation of minority objections
+- Cross-border protection of internal disclosure

+### Layer 3: Re-execution Damping Layer
+Mechanisms that reduce the likelihood of rapid repetition following an initial execution.

+- Post-incident review authority across jurisdictions
+- Third-party verification mechanisms
+- Dual-use research export controls
+- Shared exclusion or restriction lists
+- Conditional automatic response triggers

+---

 ## Usage Notes
 - Inclusion or exclusion of any element is an institutional choice.
 - This repository does not recommend adoption.